 Financial Aid Application Procedures and Deadlines

 Applicants for financial assistance should complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA may be completed online at https://studentaid.gov/h/apply-for-aid/fafsa.
+The FAFSA may be completed online at https://studentaid.gov/.
 The Georgia Highlands College code for the FAFSA is 009507.
-Prior to completing the electronic FAFSA, students and parents of dependent students should create a Federal Student Aid ID (FSA ID) and password to sign the FAFSA.
+Prior to completing the electronic FAFSA, students and parents of dependent students should create a Federal Student Aid Account to electronically sign the FAFSA.

-Although most student financial aid will be processed on a continuous basis as long as resources are available, it is advisable to apply early.
 The FAFSA is available to complete on January 1 of each year.
-Students must apply for financial aid every academic year.
+Students seeking federal aid must apply for financial aid each year.
 Other relevant documents may be required of certain applicants for verification of data.
 In all cases, a student must be admitted to the College in a degree seeking program of study before aid is awarded.
 Student financial aid cannot be awarded for audited courses.

 FAFSAs must be received by the priority deadlines listed below in order for the Office of Financial Aid to guarantee a financial aid award offer prior to fee payment deadlines.